 The number of multiple job holders has climbed again.

 Jobs by Category

-With the unexpectedly strong report, 5 of the 8 employment categories were actually above the 12-month trend.
-Education and Health continue to be the standout categories.
+With the unexpectedly strong report, 5 of the 8 employment categories were actually above the 12-month trend, with some well above (Professional Business and Trade/Transport).

 Figure: 6 Current vs TTM